jlinares12/Portfolio-Website/index.md

 ### Rock Paper Scissors

 * This was a personal project that I did on my own time.
 The purpose of this project was to get more exposure to makefiles.
 The program is a basic rock paper scissor game that takes command line arguments and determines which player wins.
 However I also created the makefile that allowed me to compile a header file and two cc files.
-The link to this repository is [here][def]
+The link to this repository is [here.][def]

 [def]: https://github.com/jlinares12/RockPaperScissors.git